No one is useless in this world who lightens the burdens of another.

 In the process of attempting to explain micro finance, for example, we helped develop and pilot new micro finance models.
 When we wondered how we could use design to help educate largely illiterate rural communities about malaria symptoms and medicine dosages, we were able to partner with several universities to develop innovative ways to accomplish this — and one year later we were in the field testing those ideas.
 We partnered with a school to develop an illustrated manual for proper sanitation and safe water practices that could work independent of culture.
 And most recently we have been able to be a part of creating an event that has helped thousands get safe water in Uganda and the Congo.

-None of this would have been possible if we had stayed within the confines of our comfortable studio, brainstorming from afar.
+None of this would have been possible if we had stayed within the confines of our comfortable studio or cubicle, brainstorming from afar.
 No real shifts could have been made without getting on a plane and experiencing Africa for ourselves.
 Now, I’m not suggesting that you have to travel to a foreign land to experience a shift like this, but you definitely must find a way to experience worlds beyond your day-to-day, beyond your own backyard.

 The point is to be aware about what fuels your creative output.
 It’s being intentional about creating a balanced intake of experiences that can shift your world, your teams, and your reality.
 Here at Rule29, we have dramatically altered the way we value the work we do.
 We now understand how important, powerful, and valuable it can be — we have seen the impact firsthand.
 This has transformed the way we approach the design process.
 By changing what we see, we’ve changed how we see.

 The same can be true for you.
-When you see the world differently, it influences what you design and the stories you tell.
+When you see the world differently, it influences how you work and the stories you tell.
 It challenges you to let go of any assumptions you might have.
 You do this by being purposeful and creating space for that understanding.
 Do your research, schedule time for play, and be committed to exploration.
 Expand your horizons, and over time, I think you’ll experience, as I have, a richer day-to-day existence and a more vital, engaged culture.